Hurricane Florence weakens to Cat 2 storm but storm surge expected to hit 'catastrophic levels'

 More than 10 million people were under storm watches and warnings on Wednesday as Hurricane Florence — described as “the storm of a lifetime.”

-Florence was approximately 280 miles off North Carolina, and roughly 325 miles east-southeast of Myrtle Beach, South Carolina, as of 11 p.m.
+Florence was approximately 235 miles off Wilmington, North Carolina, and roughly 280 miles east-southeast of Myrtle Beach, South Carolina, as of 2 a.m.
 ET, according to the NHC.

 The center says the storm is moving northwest at 16 mph, and has maximum sustained winds of about 115 mph.